huggingface/blog/audio-datasets.md

 ## A Tour of Audio Datasets on The Hub
 This Section serves as a reference guide for the most popular speech recognition, speech translation and audio classification datasets on the Hugging Face Hub.
-We can apply everything that we've covered for the GigaSpeech dataset to any one of the datasets on the Hub.
+We can apply everything that we've covered for the GigaSpeech dataset to any of the datasets on the Hub.
 All we have to do is switch the dataset identifier in the `load_dataset` function.
 It's that easy!

 1. [English Speech Recognition](#english-speech-recognition)